-- Keep your snapdragons well watered especially in dry weather.
+- Keep your snapdragons well watered, especially during dry weather.

 Snapdragons are annual flowers.
-But if you plant them in a spot that is sunny in the cool season, then gets partial shade in the summer, they may survive for the next season.
+Yet, if planted in a spot that gets partial shade in the summer, they may survive for the next season.

-Cut the ugly parts back and provide regular water during the hot summer.
-They will come back and start blooming early fall.
+Cut the ugly parts back and water regularly during the hot summer for them to come back and start blooming again in early fall.

 How to space the snapdragon transplants?

-Tall snapdragons grow quite tall and robust, plant them one foot apart to ensure good air circulation.
-On the other hand, bush snapdragons are mounding plants, you can plant them closer but no less than six inches apart.
+Tall snapdragons may reach three feet tall and two feet wide, so plant them one foot apart to ensure good air circulation.
+However, bush snapdragons are mounding plants, so you can plant them closer but no less than six inches apart.

 Be warned that tall snapdragons may topple over in severe weather, strong wind, and even when heavy with blooms.
-It is a good idea to provide some sort of support early in the season.
+Therefore, it is good to provide some support early in the season.

 When do snapdragons bloom?

 Dwarf snapdragons bloom all season long, from fall to spring.
-Keep sheering back the spent flowers to encourage new shoots and more blooms.
+So keep sheering back the spent flowers to encourage new shoots and more blooms.

 Tall snapdragons grow foliage and establish themselves during the wintertime.
 The spectacular bloom show starts early spring through early summer.
-Their uniquely colored flowers open up gradually, in a cascading way, announcing the arrival of spring.
+Then, their uniquely colored flowers open up gradually, in a cascading way, announcing the arrival of spring.